Users

 3. Click Update User.

-A disabled account prevents a user from logging into the system.
-Users are automatically disabled if they have not logged into the system after 60 days.
-An administrator may also disable and account if the need arises.
-A good example is when an employee no longer is employed, but the administrator would like to keep the username in order to access audit logs.
+A disabled account prevents a user from signing in to the system.
+Users are automatically disabled if they have not signed in to the system after 60 days.
+An administrator may also disable an account if necessary.
+Use Disable to differentiate between a user's actions and an administrator's actions.
+A good example is when an employee is no longer employed, but the administrator wants to keep the username to access audit logs.
 A message will appear below the Disabled toggle stating why a user is disabled.

 To disable a user, follow the steps below: